On This Page

 Legal aid may be available for parties who cannot afford a lawyer where domestic violence or child neglect arises.
 If the parties do not qualify for legal aid, then they may seek free legal advice from Legal Befrienders, a programme run by the Family Resource Centre.

 It is not possible to be granted a ‘no fault’ divorce in the Cayman Islands.
-Instead, the Petitioner must prove one of the following grounds of divorce: (a) adultery has been committed and petitioner finds it intolerable to remain married; (b) unreasonable behaviour; (c) desertion for two years; (d) two years separation with consent; or (e) five years separation.
-The Petitioner is the party whom has decided to commence divorce proceedings; the party whom is required to answer those proceedings is known as the Respondent.
-If adultery has occurred, you cannot apply for a divorce unless two years has passed since the marriage date, unless there is exceptional hardship.
+Instead, the Petitioner must prove one of the following grounds for divorce: (a) adultery has been committed and the Petitioner finds it intolerable to remain married; (b) unreasonable behaviour; (c) desertion for two years; (d) two years separation with consent; or (e) five years separation.
+The Petitioner is the party who has decided to commence divorce proceedings; the party who is required to answer those proceedings is known as the Respondent.
+If adultery has occurred, you cannot apply for a divorce unless two years have passed since the marriage date, unless there is exceptional hardship.
 A party can file for divorce if they have been domiciled in the Cayman Islands within the preceding year or, if the person who is applying for a divorce is female, she has been ordinarily resident in Cayman for the past two years.

 Divorce Proceedings for Caymanians vs. Expats

-For non-Caymanians who separate, domicile and residence are legal concepts which may need to be defined, your legal status to remain on-Island may be impacted and issues such as where families will live may arise.
-It may therefore be advisable to seek help from a qualified immigration specialist before proceedings start.
+For non-Caymanians who separate, domicile and residence are legal concepts which may need to be defined.
+Your legal status to remain on-Island may be impacted and issues such as where family members will then live may arise.
+Well-structured legal advice will include counsel from a qualified immigration specialist before proceedings start.

 Starting Divorce Proceedings